1. Torah and Slavery: Abraham, Sarah, and Hagar

 A marriage contract from the town of Nuzi a few centuries after the patriarchal period illustrates the practice.
 “If Gilimninu bears children, Shennima shall not take another wife.
 But if Gilimninu fails to bear children, Gilimninu shall get for Shennima a woman from Lullu country (a slave girl) as concubine.
 In that case, Gilimninu herself shall have authority over her offspring.”
 An old Assyrian marriage contract closer to the times of the patriarchs reflects a similar solution to infertility.
 It is therefore plausible that Sarai is simply invoking the terms of their marriage contract.
 (NIV Cultural Backgrounds Study Bible, comment on v.
 2, Zondervan, 2016)

-(3) To be clear, let’s give the couple modern names: Joe and Jane get married and sign a contract (or more likely her father or his father sign it).
+(3) To be clear, let’s give the couple modern names: Joe and Jane get married and sign a contract (or more likely her father and his father sign it).
 If Jane has a child, Joe will not marry anyone else (no bigamy or polygamy).
 But if Jane does not have a child, then Jane will find another woman from Lullu country, presumably her home region.
 Let’s call her Joan.
 Joan is a slave woman who becomes a concubine who seems to be a secondary or lower status wife, because of her slave status.
 Then Jane will have authority over Joe’s and Joan’s child.
 This is a type of surrogacy.

 (4) If the problem is infertility (if Jane does not bear children), steps had to be taken to resolve the disaster of barrenness.
 So Abram and Sarai were simply fitting into their own culture.
 She was likely invoking the terms to her marriage contract with Abram.
-Culturally: Abram and Sarai were fitting in.
+Culturally, Abram and Sarai were fitting in.
 Therefore let’s not judge the Torah unfairly by putting unrealistic demands on it.

-(5) Covenantally: Abram and Sarai stepped outside of God’s promise, however, with their unbelief, even though the covenant was established in the previous chapter, promising Abram a child by Sarai (15:4).
+(5) Covenantally, Abram and Sarai stepped outside of God’s promise, however, with their unbelief, even though the covenant was established in the previous chapter, promising Abram a child by Sarai (15:4).

 (6) So we have this list of textual facts:

-- Hagar was Sarai’s personal handmaid.
+1. Hagar was Sarai’s personal handmaid.

-- There is no evidence that Abram had sex with Hagar up to then.
+2. There is no evidence that Abram had sex with Hagar up to then.

-- Culturally, infertility was a present disaster for Sarai.
+3. Culturally, infertility was a present disaster for Sarai.

-- Sarai permitted Abram to take Hagar as a secondary wife (also called a concubine).
+4. Sarai permitted Abram to take Hagar as a secondary wife (also called a concubine).

-- She probably invoked a condition in her marriage contract to Abram.
+5. She probably invoked a condition in her marriage contract to Abram.

-- Only then did Abram have legal sex with Hagar to avert the catastrophe of barrenness.
+6. Only then did Abram have legal sex with Hagar to avert the catastrophe of barrenness.

-- This practice was acceptable to the culture of their times, after negotiations were completed.
+7. This practice was acceptable to the culture of their times, after negotiations were completed.

 Special Discussion: Polygamy

 Now what about polygamy?
-Does Gen. 16:1-4 approve of it?
+Does Genesis 16:1-4 approve of it?

 (1) The Biblical Theology Study Bible, commenting on the word wife (v.
 3), urges caution in misinterpreting polygamy as legitimate in Scripture: